maxhbr/LDBcollector/md/BSD-4-Clause-UC.md

                         "BSD-4-Clause-UC"
                     ],
                     "__impliedId": "BSD-4-Clause-UC",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this is the same license as the BSD-4-Clause, but with a\ncopyright notice for the Regents of the University of California.
+                                "Per SPDX.org, this is the same license as the BSD-4-Clause, but with a\ncopyright notice for the Regents of the University of California.
 Captures\nthe retroactive deletion of the third (advertising) clause of the Original\nBSD license for BSD-licensed code developed by UC Berkeley and its\ncontributors (see\nftp://ftp.cs.berkeley.edu/pub/4bsd/README.Impt.License.Change)\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [